CMU-IDS-2020/fp-good_or_bad/Report.md

 **Project URL**: [https://share.streamlit.io/cmu-ids-2020/fp-good_or_bad/main/app.py](https://share.streamlit.io/cmu-ids-2020/fp-good_or_bad/main/app.py)

 In this age of social media, gaining an understanding into sentiments can be beneficial and this age has also witnessed a rise of artificial intelligence, which enables a quick capture of the sentiments behind numerous opinions.
-However, neural networks are still a “black box” for many people.
+However, neural networks, one primary tool in the field of artificial intelligence, are still a “black box” for many people.
 Current works on visualizing neural networks mainly focus on a certain component and lack user interactions.
 Given this problem, we aim to build an interactive visualization application, using the task of sentiment analysis as a case study, to help curious machine learning laymen to understand the internal mechanisms of a neural network.

 ## Introduction